near/docs/docs/4.tools/near-api-js/faq.md

 ### Can I use `near-api-js` on a static html page? {#can-i-use-near-api-js-on-a-static-html-page}

-You can load the script form a CDN.
+You can load the script from a CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/near-api-js@0.45.1/dist/near-api-js.min.js"></script>